Yahyakiani/Css_Notes/Psychology/Theories.md

 - **schizophrenia** A class of disorders in which severe distortion of reality occurs
+  - **Psychotic Symptoms**
+    - **Hallucinations**  where you may experience things that others around you don't.
+For example hearing voices, seeing visual hallucinations and other unexplained sensations.
+    - **Delusions**  where you might hold strong beliefs that other people don't share.
+For instance a fear that you are being followed, your thoughts are being read, you are very powerful and able to influence things outside of your control, or that you have special insight or divine experiences.

   - **Disorganized (hebephrenic) schizophrenia**Inappropriate laughter and giggling, silliness, incoherent speech, infantile behavior, strange and sometimes obscene behavior.